ccat3z/stars/README.md

 * [koral--/android-gif-drawable](https://github.com/koral--/android-gif-drawable): Views and Drawable for displaying animated GIFs on Android
 * [android-password-store/Android-Password-Store](https://github.com/android-password-store/Android-Password-Store): Android application compatible with ZX2C4's Pass command line application
 * [androidannotations/androidannotations](https://github.com/androidannotations/androidannotations): Fast Android Development.
 Easy maintainance.
-* [ansible/ansible](https://github.com/ansible/ansible): Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy.
-Avoid writing scripts or custom code to deploy and update your applications — automate in a language that approaches plain English, using SSH, with no agents to install on remote systems. https://docs.ansible.com/ansible/
+* [ansible/ansible](https://github.com/ansible/ansible): Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy and maintain.
+Automate everything from code deployment to network configuration to cloud management, in a language that approaches plain English, using SSH, with no agents to install on remote systems. https://docs.ansible.com.
 * [EliverLara/Ant](https://github.com/EliverLara/Ant): :ant:  A flat and light theme with a modern look
 * [KaitoHH/AnyCodeToBmp](https://github.com/KaitoHH/AnyCodeToBmp): None
 * [chrislgarry/Apollo-11](https://github.com/chrislgarry/Apollo-11): Original Apollo 11 Guidance Computer (AGC) source code for the command and lunar modules.